Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Fotoschauer, Shutterstock

-Australian Shepherds are lean, energetic herding dogs, so their daily needs for mental and physical stimulation are high.
-These affectionate pups also bond closely with their owners, which means they can suffer when left alone for long periods of time.
-This highly intelligent breed needs proper socialization and training to better manage their anxiety when separated from their family.
+Australian Shepherds are lean, energetic herding dogs, so their daily mental and physical needs are high.
+These affectionate pups also bond closely with their owners, which means they can suffer when left alone for long periods.
+They need proper socialization and training to manage their anxiety better when separated from their family.

 9. Miniature Schnauzer